 This ride is a rollercoaster that goes up and then back.
 It’s pretty good but it’s almost all in darkness, so it’s not really themed and made me nauseous.
 There were a few animatronics, but they didn’t impress.
 It’s not worth the length of the wait in line.

 Overall, we had high expectations for Universal and they were exceeded!
 It may be the top destination in Los Angeles surpassing Disneyland.
-I give it a full 5 stars PLUS, but do some research and know where to go.
+I give it a full 5 stars PLUS, but do some research and know where in the park to go.
 See universalstudioshollywood.com.